Optimal corrector estimates on percolation clusters: Introduction

-This notation is nonstandard because the multiplication by $r$ only affects the size of the cube, indeed the cube $r \cu$ has size $\left\lfloor r\size(\cu) \right\rfloor$, but the center of the cube remains unchanged.
-We now introduce a specific category of cubes, namely the \emph{triadic cubes}.
+This notation is non-standard; the multiplication by $r$ only affects the size of the cube but the center of the cube remains unchanged.
+We introduce a specific category of cubes, namely the \emph{triadic cubes}.
 A triadic cube is a cube of the form

-To simplify the notation, we also write $\cu_n = \cu_n(0)$.
-This collection of cubes enjoys a number of very convenient properties.
+To simplify the notation, we write $\cu_n = \cu_n(0)$.
+This collection of cubes enjoys a number of convenient properties.
 First, any two triadic cubes (of possibly different sizes) are either disjoint or else one is included in the other.
-Moreover, for every $m,n\in\N$ with $n\leq m$, the triadic cube $\cu_m$ can be uniquely partitioned into $3^{d(m-n)}$ disjoint triadic cubes of size $3^n$, i.e, cubes of the form $\cu_n(z)$ with $z \in 3^n \Zd$.
-We denote by $\T$ the collection of triadic cubes and by $\T_n$ the collection of triadic cubes of size $3^n$, i.e., $\T_n:=\left\{ z+\cu_n \,:\, z\in 3^n\Zd \right\}$.
+Moreover, for every $m,n\in\N$ with $n\leq m$, the triadic cube $\cu_m$ can be uniquely partitioned into $3^{d(m-n)}$ disjoint triadic cubes of size $3^n$.
+We denote by $\T$ the collection of triadic cubes and by $\T_n$ the collection of triadic cubes of size $3^n$.